aelesia/react-native-cross-actionsheet/README.md

 )
 ```

-## Only use ActionSheetAndroid
+# Only require usage of ActionSheetAndroid

-If you only wish to import `ActionSheetAndroid` as you wish to handle ActionSheets differently for different platforms, you can handle it by only importing it directly:
+If you only wish to import `ActionSheetAndroid` as you wish to handle ActionSheets differently for different platforms, then you may import it directly:

 ```typescript
 import { ActionSheetAndroid } from 'react-native-cross-actionsheet'